SoaringPhoenix/Memorandum_by_Freeman/README.md

 # Memorandum_by_Freeman
 A primary Android graduation project Jason Freeman aka me did for his high-school classmate Sun.

-This job gets me so frustrated that I almost give up Android developing once or twice.At first I think it won't be too hard to write a simple app like this.
-But the fact is tiny as an application as this one itself, it still frustrates me a lot.I have spent several days on it but I've only finished some fundamentals.Even now, I'm still in the process of the development of this job.Crap, this freaks me out.
-I promise I will get through this.
-After all I've made a promise to me old-time classmate.
-For everybody's sake, I just have to finish my job.

 This is an Android memorandum application.
 It is developed by Java in AndroidStudio.Used Sqlite3 as database.No server end, no network connnection.Just a client project.Speaking of functions, it can store memorandums, add pictures to them, update them, add notice reminders to them.Simple management of users are also provided in this project.This one is only a start up project.Serves for the purpose of learning, and my former-classmates graduation project as well...I guess.

 I'm a beginner-level programmer.If you have any thoughts, welcome to communicate.My email is jason_0313@outlook.com